statOmics/SGA2019/pages/Identification.md

 Evaluate the TDA for the  X!Tandem, OMSSA and Peptide Shaker scores.
 What do you observe and try to explain.
 [1.4.a]

 ##### 2. Pyrococcus - Peptide Shaker - Uniprot search

+Users familiar with R are advised to download the notebook [assessDecoys.Rmd](https://raw.githubusercontent.com/statOmics/statisticalGenomicsCourse2019/gh-pages/assets/assessDecoys.Rmd)  and to alter it for the analysis in th.

 Do the analysis for the search MSGF+, X!Tandem, OMSSA and Peptide Shaker scores based on all Pyrococcus proteins in a search against all pyrococcus peptides in Uniprot (data/identification/pyroUniprot.mzid).

 What do you observe explain.
 [1.4.b]

 ##### 3. Pyrococcus/Peptide Shaker - Swiss prot search
 Do the analysis for the search MSGF+, X!Tandem, OMSSA and Peptide Shaker scores for Pyrococcus based on the curated proteins from swissprot only (data/identification/pyroSwissprot.mzid).
 What do you observe.
 Try to explain.
 [1.4.c]